jarun/googler/README.md

 3. Google News service is not available if the language is `dk` (Denmark), `fi` (Finland) or `is` (Iceland).
 Use `-l en`.
 Please refer to #187 for more information.

+4. Some users have reported problems with a colored omniprompt (refer to issue [#203](https://github.com/jarun/googler/issues/203)) with iTerm2 on OS X. To force a plain omniprompt:

+       export DISABLE_PROMPT_COLOR=1

 ### Notes

 1. Initially I raised a pull request but I could see that the last change was made 7 years earlier.
 In addition, there is no GitHub activity from the original author [Henri Hakkinen](https://github.com/henux) in past year.
 I have created this independent repo for the project with the name `googler`.
 I retained the original copyright information.